 Pedagogies of the Ear investigated acts of listening as a critical register of social and political life to break with linear models of teaching that pursue objective comprehension.

-The Study Evening framed listening as a pedagogical strategy with emphasis on collective listening, non hierarchical gathering, translation, reciprocity and care.
-Participants included professor Gail Lewis, and artists Evan Ifekoya, Hannah Catherine Jones, Katia Kameli and Raju Rage.
+The Study Evening framed listening as a pedagogical strategy with emphasis on collective listening, non-hierarchical gathering, translation, reciprocity and care.
+Participants included professor Gail Lewis with artists Evan Ifekoya, Hannah Catherine Jones, Katia Kameli and Raju Rage.

 Evan Ifekoya’s current work investigates the possibility of an erotic and poetic occupation using film, performative writing and sound, focused on co-authored, intimate forms of knowledge production and the radical potential of spectacle.
 Their ongoing project A Score, A Groove, A Phantom explores archives of blackness, sociality and inheritance as they diffract through queer nightlife and trauma in the present moment.
 Ifekoya is an Art Foundation Fellow in Live Art for 2017.
 Ifekoya’s recent work has been presented at: Wysing Arts Centre, Cambridgeshire; New Art Exchan